veracode-research/solr-injection/README.md

 </details>
 </p>

-When you test it, make sure the url specified in the '<entity>' section is accessible from the Solr side and returns a valid XML document for Xpath evaluation.
+When you test it, make sure the url specified in the 'entity' section is accessible from the Solr side and returns a valid XML document for Xpath evaluation.

 Another way to exploit [DataImportHandler](https://cwiki.apache.org/confluence/display/solr/DataImportHandler) is to use dataSource type "JdbcDataSource" along with the driver "com.sun.rowset.JdbcRowSetImpl":